 It’s hard to know which dishes to choose from a menu when you have no experience of the cuisine.
 Guinea pig (cuy)was one of the options but I wasn’t in an adventurous mood.
 The Casas Patronales 2010 reserva Cabernet Sauvignon I had to go with the meat was ok (B) but it didn’t do all that much for me.

 In need of cheering up I went for a slab of chocolate cake, which did the job, but was so big I couldn’t finish it, very unlike me.

 Wanting some inspiration, I asked the barkeep for an alternative digestif and he came up with pisco mixed with Licor de Manzanilla (Camomile) which was a new one on me, and quite interesting (B) but I won’t be rushing to have it again.

 Total spent $17, 500, less than £25.

-Osaki (Intermediate A), Santa Beatriz 135
+Osaki (Intermediate A), Santa Beatriz 135 NOW CLOSED!